joshydavid/information-security-study-notes/security-interview-questions/encryption-and-authentication.md

 - The resulting hash is sent with the message to the recipient.
 - The recipient hashes the message with the same key and compares it to the provided hash.
 If they match, the message is verified.

-## Why is HMAC Designed in That Way?
+## Why is HMAC designed in that way?

 - Purpose: HMAC is designed to ensure both data integrity (verifying the message has not been tampered with) and authenticity (verifying the sender is legitimate).
+Does not fulfil confidentiality.

 - Security: The combination of a secret key and hash function makes it resistant to attacks such as brute-forcing and collision attacks.

-## What’s the Difference Between Diffie-Hellman and RSA?
+## What’s the difference between Diffie-Hellman and RSA?

 **Diffie-Hellman**